ChenYangyao/dwarf_assembly_bias/README.md

 ### Sample construction

 The samples and subsamples of observed dwarf galaxies are described in the main text (Methods: "The sample of dwarf galaxies").
+The parent sample of galaxies (NYU-VAGC), and the catalog of galaxy groups, can be obtain at [this site](https://gax.sjtu.edu.cn/data/Group.html).
+Note that we used the `model` magnitudes and colors.

 To measure the 2PCCF from observation, two additional sets of samples are constructed:
 - **The reference sample**, used as field tracers, is a magnitude-limited sample constructed from the NYU-VAGC sample following the following selection criteria described in